Xilinx/Vitis_Libraries/vision/docs/src/design-examples.rst

 .. _isp-201hdr:

-Image Sensor Processing pipeline with HDR
+Image Sensor Processing Pipeline with HDR
 =========================================

-This ISP includes HDR function with 2021.1 pipeline with out color space conversion.
-It takes two exposure frames as inputs(Short exposure frame and Long exposure frame) and after HDR fusion it will return hdr merged output frame.
-The HDR output goes to ISP 2021.1 pipeline and returns the output RGB image.
+This ISP includes HDR function with 2021.1 pipeline without color space conversion.
+It takes two exposure frames as inputs (a short exposure frame and a long exposure frame) and after HDR fusion it will return an HDR merged output frame.
+The HDR output goes to the ISP 2021.1 pipeline and returns the output RGB image.

-* HDRMerge : HDRMerge module generates the Hign dynamic range image from a set of different exposure frames.
-Usually, image sensors has limited dynamic range and it's difficult to get HDR image with single image capture.
+* HDRMerge: The HDRMerge module generates the HDR image from a set of different exposure frames.
+Usually, image sensors have limited dynamic range and it is difficult to get an HDR image with a single image capture.
 From the sensor, the frames are collected with different exposure times and will get different exposure frames, HDRMerge will generates the HDR frame with those exposure frames.

 |isp-hdr|